ZiedYT/chats-revenge-public/README.md

 - Open the first tab:
     - If you want to use a reward, make sure the checkbox is ticked. (this only affects the channel points rewards)
     - You can specify some parameters like the duration etc...
-- If you want to use the "rotate monitor" ,"mute mic", "turn off cam" rewards, Open OBS:
+- If you want to use the "rotate monitor" ,"mute mic", "turn off cam","Throw tomatos" rewards, Open OBS:
     - Add Lua script by: Tools > Scripts > "+"
     - Select "lua/chatsRevenge.lua"
     - Type the name of your monitor source that you want chat to rotate (So that It will rotate for you and chat).